codr7/gfoo/README.md

 ['int 'string]
 ```

-Indexes may be used instead of types to match any type compatible with the specified argument.
+Indexes may be used instead of types to match anything compatible with the specified argument.

 ```
   method: min(x Any y 0; 0) {x <=(y) ?: x y}